luizDorval/dev-finances/README.md

 <p align="center">The dev.finances is a financial control application built on a discover marathon. <br><br>
-In the application you can register and delete transactions and see the balance of incoming and outgoing moneybag.</p>
+In the application you can register and delete transactions and see the balance of incoming and expenses of your account.</p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">